jeroenvanhattem/social_brothers_case/README.md

 ## Getting Started

-First, you'll have to to change the .env.local.example to just .env.local and fill in the TOKEN variable.
-You can find this in the Postman API information.
+<p>First, you'll have to to change the .env.local.example to just .env.local and fill in the TOKEN variable.
+You can find this in the Postman API information.</p>
-Then run the development server:
+<p>Then run the development server:<p>

 ```bash
 npm run dev